The Comma MCP server

 - Executing arbitrary code on Comma's infrastructure.

-- Running queries against your warehouse — the skill does that on its own.
+- Running queries against your warehouse — the skill does that on its own, using a connector you configured.

 - Replacing your editor's existing tools — Comma is one collaborator among many.